udacity/create-your-own-adventure/english/world-war-marshmallows/break-through-door/eagle-5/liquid-schwartz.md

 Confused, but intrigued, and thinking anything is better than being eaten by marshellows, you dump the whole can into a fuel recepticle in the front cabin.
 The Winnebago sprouts wings and carries you off on autopilot across the galaxy, leaving a plaid trail behind you.

+Feeling safe, you settle in as you zoom towards planet spaceball, finally able to take a deep breath and enjoy the beautiful plaid trail.
+Suddenly, you hear a loud crunch at the back of the flying Winnebago.